Penitent thief: Art

+Drama

 In Samuel Beckett's Waiting for Godot, the main characters Vladimir and Estragon briefly discuss the inconsistencies between the Four Evangelists' accounts of the penitent and impenitent thieves.
 Vladimir concludes that since only Luke says that one of the two was saved, "then the two of them must have been damned [...] why believe him rather than the others?"

+Missionary work

+Dismas Ministry is a US based national Catholic prison outreach that provides faith, prayer and scripture resources to prisoners and those who minister to them in all 50 US states.